 - Provide context to help them make their decision: Our nursing program is #1 in the state.

 However the counselor reached out — by SMS, email or an app — it would be personal.
 You’d use their name.
 You’d share advice that you think would benefit that student in particular.

 When you add in automation and the power of data, you can do this at scale.
 Send enrollment deadlines to students in a format they’ll actually enjoy.
 Include their name on some university swag, and they may even want to share the video on social media.

 Give them real insight into what they care about.
 For example, Cedarville University showed different scenes in their welcome video based on the student’s expected major.
 They touch on how that program will benefit the student, sharing a sneak peek of what it might look like.

-As you can see, the video delivers the seamless, customised experience that Gen Z wants.
-And it illustrates all the elements of good personalisation:
+As you can see, the video delivers the seamless, customized experience that Gen Z wants.
+And it illustrates all the elements of good personalization:

 - An emotional connection

 - Relevant information

 To further improve conversions and the opportunity for a bespoke digital experience, you can even make your video interactive.
 Add CTAs throughout so students can “choose their own adventure.”
 Depending on where they’re at in their journey to college, they can click to learn more about financial aid, set up an appointment to talk with an admissions counselor or make a deposit that secures their spot.